 According to the manufacturer, this blood-building supplement is clinically proven to augment iron levels in your bloodstream.

-With 26 mg of iron in one serving, this supplement seems to be designed for women, since women require more iron, specially during menstruation and pregnancy.
+With 26 mg of iron in one serving, this supplement seems to be designed for women, since women require more iron, especially during menstruation and pregnancy.

 Solgar Gentle Iron